On infinite staircases in toric symplectic four-manifolds: Passing to closed symplectic manifolds

+\begin{proof} For equilateral pentagon space $\mathscr{P}o\ell(1,1,1,1,1)$, the integrable system called the {bending flow} \cite{kapovich-millson} has image as shown in the following figure.

-Nevertheless, the Proof of Theorem \ref{prop:mainproposition} does in fact apply to this example $\mathscr{P}o\ell(1,1,1,1,1)$.
-The integrable system in question is know as the ``bending flow" on the polygon space.
-This integrable system does come from a toric action on an open dense subset of $\mathscr{P}o\ell(1,1,1,1,1)$: we must simply remove two Lagrangian $S^2$s that live above the points $(2,1)$ and $(1,2)$ in the Figure~\ref{fig:eq-pol}.
+This integrable system extends a toric action on an open dense subset of $\mathscr{P}o\ell(1,1,1,1,1)$: we must simply remove two Lagrangian $S^2$s that map to the points $(2,1)$ and $(1,2)$ in the Figure~\ref{fig:eq-pol}.
 These Lagrangian $S^2$s are the loci of points where the ``bending diagonals" vanish.
-The dense subset has moment image the polytope in Figure~\ref{fig:eq-pol} with the two points removed.
+The dense subset has moment image the polytope in Figure~\ref{fig:eq-pol} with the two vertices $(2,1)$ and $(1,2)$ removed.
 The Local Normal Form theorem \cite[Theorem B.3]{KL:noncpt toric} now guarantees that the relevant $\op{int}(X_\Omega)$ is in fact a subset of $\mathscr{P}o\ell(1,1,1,1,1)$.
 This allows us to conclude that if an ellipsoid $E(d,e)\embeds X_\Omega$, it must also embed in $\mathscr{P}o\ell(1,1,1,1,1)$.